OfficeDev/open-xml-docs/docs/spreadsheet/working-with-the-calculation-chain.md

 ---
 # Working with the calculation chain

-This topic discusses the Open XML SDK [CalculationChain](/dotnet/api/documentformat.openxml.spreadsheet.calculationchain) class and how it relates to the Open XML File Format SpreadsheetML schema.
+This topic discusses the Open XML SDK <xref:DocumentFormat.OpenXml.Spreadsheet.CalculationChain> class and how it relates to the Open XML File Format SpreadsheetML schema.
 For more information about the overall structure of the parts and elements that make up a SpreadsheetML document, see [Structure of a SpreadsheetML document](structure-of-a-spreadsheetml-document.md).